centiservice/mats3_site/_pages/home.md

 ### Mats<sup>3</sup> Solves the Cognitive Load of Messaging!

-Mats<sup>3</sup> allows developers to code message-based systems in a way that feels familiar and intuitive, using a linear, blocking-like programming style.
+Mats<sup>3</sup> allows developers to code message-based systems in a way that feels familiar and intuitive, using a sequential and blocking-like programming style.
 But at the same time, systems using Mats<sup>3</sup> get to enjoy all the advantages of an asynchronous message-oriented architecture.
-Mats<sup>3</sup> gives you the best of both worlds without the cognitive load.
+Mats<sup>3</sup> gives you the best of both worlds without the cognitive load!
 {: style="text-align: justify;"}